ren-code-cloud/CLI-GAME/README.md

 ## 🗡️CLI-BASED RPG

-<p>This project is one of the challenges by Tech with Nader, and because of
+<p style="font-size: 10px;">This project is one of the challenges by Tech with Nader, and because of
 him, I have been able to deepen my knowledge in JavaScript/Node.js even further. </p>